DiBar Grill

 Grilling in the Suburbs: What Peachtree Corners Expects from Its Tables

 Spalding Drive runs through one of Gwinnett County's more commercially dense corridors, lined with the kind of low-rise retail that rarely signals destination dining.
 Yet the dining culture in Peachtree Corners has shifted meaningfully over the past decade, pulled in part by a tech-sector workforce that commutes short distances and eats locally with regularity.
 The suburban grill has evolved in this environment: where the category once defaulted to chain formats and frozen proteins, independent operators now compete on sourcing story and kitchen craft.
-DiBar Grill, at 6385 Spalding Dr, sits inside that independent tier.
+DiBar Grill is an Authentic Persian Grill in Peachtree Corners, at 6385 Spalding Dr B, with a $25-per-person price point.

 The grill as a format carries specific expectations in the American South.
 Fire, provenance, and the relationship between cut quality and cooking technique matter to diners who have eaten widely enough to notice the difference between a steak rested properly and one plated in haste.
 In Peachtree Corners, where venues like H&W Steakhouse hold down the traditional steakhouse end of the spectrum, a grill-format independent has to define its position carefully, whether through ingredient sourcing, menu range, or the kind of hospitality that makes a suburban location feel deliberate rather than convenient.